webdriverio/webdriverio/docs/SyncVsAsync.md

 title: Sync mode vs async
 ---

+## How to enable/disable sync mode

+To enable sync mode it's only required to install `@wdio/sync` package, to disable sync mode uninstall `@wdio/sync`.

 ## Async mode

 Every browser/element function call returns a Promise and needs to be awaited to get result.